 Suzanne White Brahmia, PhD.

 I am passionate about physics learning as a human endeavor, which drives my research, my teaching and my service.
-My work is built on a foundation that everyone, regardless of their socioeconomic background, can be given a fair shot to experience the thrill of success with understanding physics.
+My work is built on a foundation that everyone, regardless of their background or the identities they hold, can be given a fair shot to experience the thrill of success with understanding physics.

 Our team explores mathematization in physics: Novice-to-expert transition, quantification, proportional reasoning, negativity, covariational reasoning, and inventing with contrasting cases.
 Our mathematization research activities include:

-We’re implementing Assessable Learning Objectives (ALOs) across the introductory curriculum as a departmental practice, with a research focus on ALOs associated with mathematization, collaboration and communication.
+We’re implementing Assessable Learning Objectives (ALOs) across the introductory curriculum as a departmental practice with a special emphasis on experimental physics, ALOs associated with mathematization, collaboration and communication.

 Enjoy the journey!